Vasyl-Bodnar/build-scm/README.md

 Compatibility with other Schemes is dubious and untested.

 This is intended to work on *nix systems, others may or may not work.

+Note that this is licensed under MPL version 2.0.